Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 On the face of it, it would appear Boston Dynamics has an experienced PR department, but there isn’t really one at the company yet, Raibert told VentureBeat.
 Somehow, though, Boston Dynamics videos seem to always go viral.
 The videos we linked to in this article alone have over 65 million views combined.
 We couldn’t help but ask Raibert if this was part of a larger strategy.

 “It’s been interesting how we’ve been able to build a brand just through YouTube,” Raibert said.
 “It’s been great for the company.
 We don’t have to introduce ourselves from scratch, [and we get that] at very low cost.
-And, it’s fun.
+And it’s fun.
 We’re really robot enthusiasts more than anything else.
 We’re not venture-backed businesses that are only about making money.
-We’re really in this because [of] the challenge of understanding the key ingredients in people and animals, that let them move in the world and be so effective in the world.
+We’re really in this because [of] the challenge of understanding the key ingredients in people and animals that let them move in the world and be so effective in the world.
 That’s a huge challenge.
-Building machines that embrace that challenge is really, what our long-term goal is.
+Building machines that embrace that challenge is really what our long-term goal is.
 And commercialization is one of the things along the way.
 That’s got its own excitement and rewards.
 It’s really fun to have it out in other people’s hands, not just in our hands, which provides, a validity test and a robustness test on the work we do that that we’re excited about too.”

 In short, “when you do this kind of work, you want to show people what you’re doing, and I think that’s really the motivation,” he said.